In life, most of us are on the quest to find “the one”

 The List for the Perfect Guy

 On my list were 40+ categories and qualifications ranging from the basics like “nice eyes, nice hair,” to deeper criteria like “has a passion and drive to succeed in life.”
 For the next several years, every guy who I felt a serious emotional attachment to was scrubbed up against The List to see how he matched up.
-There were guys who came close, some who fell short, and man the stories I could tell…but then I met my husband.
+There were guys who came close, some who fell short, and man the stories I could tell…but then I met my husband and I really got his attention when used products like True Pheromones.

 It wasn’t until a few months after we started dating and had officially become boyfriend and girlfriend that I went home to my folks’ house for the holidays.
 In my childhood bedroom, I rediscovered my teenage journal with the original list.
 My husband was with his family in Illinois that Christmas, and it was the last holiday we would spend apart because after running Kevin through The List, I discovered that he met all the criteria.
 As I write this post, we’re coming up on our seventh year of marriage and (God willing) with many more to come.